otheus/rpmbuild-setup-from-git/README.md

 To make it work, the included macro _must be appended_ to either `~/.rpmmacros` or one of the site macro files (see `man rpmbuild`).
 (If rpmbuild ever handles a reasonable method of extension or directory-based includes, that requirement will change.)

+For public repositories, no additional effort is required, provided the URL works (you can test with `curl` or `wget` or a web browser).
+For repositories that are private, an access token is required.
+Set your token inside the environment variable `PRIVATE_TOKEN` and that token will be passed along as an HTTP header `PRIVATE-TOKEN`, with a `-` instead of `_` (underscore).

+This has been tested with a gitlab-provided repository, running v3 of the API.